EDS 296: Part 3

 Example shiny dashboards built by some familiar folks

-Bren Student Data Explorer (source code), by MEDS 2022 alum, Halina Do-Linh, during her Bren Summer Fellowship (and continued by future MEDS students!) – explore Bren school student demographics and career outcomes
+Bren Student Data Explorer (source code), by MEDS 2022 alum, Halina Do-Linh, & MEDS staff – explore Bren school student demographics and career outcomes

-Sam’s Strava Stats (source code), by yours truly, Sam Csik – a new and ongoing side project exploring my Strava hiking/biking/walking data
+Sam’s Strava Stats (source code), by yours truly, Sam Shanny-Csik – a new and ongoing side project exploring my Strava hiking / biking / walking data

 Setup your shiny dashboard